 A survey from 2020 showed that 49% of US companies that don’t use VPNs had experienced a data breach at some point.
 Luckily, this is a reduction compared to 2019, when 65% of surveyed executives said their business encountered a cybersecurity breach.

 On average, hacking attacks take place 2,244 times every day.
 VPN breach statistics show that a computer without a strong VPN could undergo an attack more than once a minute on a daily basis.
-It is also predicted that businesses will fall victim to ransomware attacks every 11 seconds in 2021.
+It is also predicted that businesses will fall victim to ransomware attacks so commonly that it will become a routine.

 Mobile malware variants have seen a 54% increase in the last five years.
 These threats often result in identity theft, breach of confidentiality, and detrimental data breaches – all of which are serious problems individuals often face.
 VPN security facts point to this as one of the reasons for the technology’s growing popularity.